zazuko/trifid/README.md

 ## Using it

+Trifid-LD comes with two configurations.
-`config.js` contains two configurations.
-The default configuration uses the SPARQL endpoint.
-The second configuration uses the LDP module with an in memory store which might be useful during development.
-The in memory store does the graph splitting in the init process, which takes some time.
-All configurations require a proxy which sets the `X-Forwarded-Host` and `X-Forwarded-Port` header fields.
+The default configuration `config.js` uses the LDP module with an in memory store and the Big Bang Theory dataset.
+During the init process the graphs are splitted.
+This may take some time for bigger graphs.
+For development the LDP module is useful, but should be replaced by a SPARQL endpoint for production environments.
+`config.sparql.js` is already prepared to work with the Fuseki configuration in `data/scripts/`.
+The folder contains scripts to run a Fuseki server with the same example data used in the LDP module configuration.
+If you run Trifid-LD with a reverse proxy, the proxy must set the `X-Forwarded-Host` and `X-Forwarded-Port` header fields.

 ## Folder Structure

-### data/graphs

-This folder contains the named graphs per canton.

 ### data/public

 Static files (JavaScript, CSS, images) for HTML rendering. `js/render-ld.js` contains the JSON-LD graph render code.

 ### data/scripts

-Scripts for external applications (Fuseki), dynamic graph creation, etc.
+Scripts for external applications (Fuseki).

 ### data/templates

-HTML templates per canton.
+HTML templates for graph rendering and errors.

 ## HTTPRange-14